v8/v8.dev/src/features/atomics.md

 The inner function `tryGetLock` tries to first get the lock with `Atomics.compareExchange`, as before.
 If that successfully changes the lock state, it can execute the callback, unlock the lock, and return.

 If `Atomics.compareExchange` fails to get the lock, we need to try again when the lock is probably free.
-We can’t block and wait for the lock to become free - instead, we schedule the new try using `Atomics.waitAsync` and the Promise it returns.
+We can’t block and wait for the lock to become free — instead, we schedule the new try using `Atomics.waitAsync` and the Promise it returns.

-If we successfully started `Atomics.waitAsync`, the returned Promise will resolve when the lock-holding thread does `Atomics.notify`.
-Then the thread that was waiting for the lock will try to get the lock again, like before.
+If we successfully started `Atomics.waitAsync`, the returned Promise resolves when the lock-holding thread does `Atomics.notify`.
+Then the thread that was waiting for the lock tries to get the lock again, like before.

 The same corner cases (the lock getting released between the `Atomics.compareExchange` call and the `Atomics.waitAsync` call, as well as the lock getting acquired again between the Promise resolving and the `Atomics.compareExchange` call) are possible in the asynchronous version too, so the code has to handle them in a robust way.